Prof. Zhendong Su

 Kodethon XSat Deckard Ape Stoat

 Zhendong Su (high-def photo; short bio; 2-page short CV; full CV) is a full professor in the Department of Computer Science at ETH Zurich since August 2018.
-He is on leave from UC Davis in 2018-19, where he has been a full professor in Computer Science and a Chancellor's Fellow.
+He is also an adjunct professor at UC Davis, where he had been a full professor in Computer Science and a Chancellor's Fellow until June 2019.
 He joined the UC Davis faculty in January 2003 after receiving his Ph.D. in Computer Science (with minor in Mathematics) from UC Berkeley.
 He received a B.S. in Computer Science and a B.A. in Mathematics from UT Austin in 1995.

 His research spans programming languages and compilers, software engineering, computer security, deep learning and education technologies.
-His work has received an ACM SIGSOFT Impact Paper Award, a Google Scholar Classic Paper (2017) Award, best/distinguished paper awards at top venues (PLDI, OOPSLA, EAPLS, TACAS, ISSTA, ICSE x 2), an ACM CACM Research Highlight, an NSF CAREER Award, a UC Davis Outstanding Engineering Faculty Award, and multiple industrial faculty awards (Cisco, Google x 2, Huawei, IBM, Microsoft, Mozilla).
+His work has received an ACM SIGSOFT Impact Paper Award, a Google Scholar Classic Paper (2017) Award, best/distinguished paper awards at top venues (PLDI x 2, OOPSLA, EAPLS, TACAS, ISSTA, ICSE x 2), best/distinguished artifact awards at top venues (OSDI, OOPSLA), an ACM CACM Research Highlight, an NSF CAREER Award, a UC Davis Outstanding Engineering Faculty Award, and multiple industrial faculty awards (Cisco, Google x 3, Huawei, IBM, Microsoft, Mozilla).

 He serves on the steering committees of ISSTA and ESEC/FSE, served as an Associate Editor for ACM TOSEM, co-chaired SAS 2009, program chaired ISSTA 2012, and program co-chaired SIGSOFT FSE 2016.
 He frequently serves on program committees of major venues (such as ICSE, FSE, ISSTA, PLDI, POPL, OOPSLA, and CAV).